 Where possible, we ask all parents to book routine medical appointments outside of the school day or in the holidays.
 Please inform the school office in advance of any medical appointments.

-Term time holidays will not usually be authorised as requests for leave of absence in term time can only be agreed for exceptional circumstances.
+Requests for leave of absence in term time can only be agreed for exceptional circumstances and term time holidays will not usually be authorised.
 An absence request form needs to be completed for all planned absence in advance.
-An absence request form is available from the office or you can print your own using the link below.
+This form is available from the office or you can print your own using the link below.

-Unauthorised absence of 5 days (10 sessions) or more will trigger a penalty notice to both parents per child absent.
+Unauthorised absence of 5 days (10 sessions) or more will trigger a penalty notice to both parents for each child absent.